 Reg.
-21.1401 Licenses
+21.1401 Initial Licenses

-Application for licenses of approved Training Providers shall be made to the Department and shall include the following:
+Application Initial applications for licenses of approved Training Providers shall be made to the Department and shall include the following:

-- (A) A completed application on a form provided by the Department; - (B) Enclosure of the annual training provider fee described in Chapter 22 of this regulation; - (C) A statement certifying that each course complies with the requirements of the 40 CFR Part 763, Appendix C to Subpart E (MAP); - (D) Resumes of all instructors; - (E) Sample course agendas; and - (F) For new applicants, a completed disclosure statement on a form provided by the Department.
-Governmental agencies and public institutions of higher learning are exempted from this requirement.
+- (A) A completed application on a form provided by the Department; - (B) Enclosure of the annual training provider fee described in Chapter 22 of this regulation; - (C) A statement certifying that each course complies with the requirements of the 40 CFR Part 763, Appendix C to Subpart E (MAP); - (D) Resumes of all instructors; - (E) Sample course agendas; and - (F) For new applicants, a A completed disclosure statement pursuant to APC&EC Reg.
+8.204 on a form provided by the Department.
+Governmental agencies and public institutions of higher learning are exempted from this requirement.; and - (G) A statement that each discipline course complies with the minimal course content required at Chapter 19 of this regulation.